-A must-see in Toulouse, we stop for a moment to admire the sign of the zodiac that adorns the imposing Occitan Cross facing the Capitole (a quick photo is in order).
+A must-see in Toulouse, we stop for a moment to consider the sign of the zodiac that adorns the imposing Occitan Cross facing the Capitole (a quick photo is in order).
 Composed of 12 branches, it’s also known as the Languedoc Cross.
 And it would be a shame to pass by this landmark building without taking a look.

 From Monday to Friday, 8.30am to 7pm, and on Sundays and public holidays, 10am to 7pm, you can visit the historic rooms of this seat of municipal power, free of charge.
 Discover painted walls recounting great moments in Toulouse’s history and the sublime Salle des Illustres.